-Dr. Clark's most recent book is Uneven Innovation: The Work of Smart Cities (Columbia University Press, 2020) won the 2021 Best Book Award from the Urban Affairs Association.
-She is also the author of Working Regions: Reconnecting Innovation and Production in the Knowledge Economy (Routledge, 2013) and Remaking Regional Economies: Power, Labor, and Firm Strategies in the Knowledge Economy (with Susan Christopherson) (Routledge, 2007) winner of the Best Book Award from the Regional Studies Association in 2009, and co-author of the 3rd edition of Basic Methods of Policy Analysis and Planning (Routledge, 2012), a widely adopted text in urban planning and policy courses.
+Dr. Clark's most recent book is Uneven Innovation: The Work of Smart Cities (Columbia University Press, 2020) won the 2021 Urban Affairs Association Best Book Award.
+She is also the author of Working Regions: Reconnecting Innovation and Production in the Knowledge Economy (Routledge, 2013).
+She is co-author of Remaking Regional Economies: Power, Labor, and Firm Strategies in the Knowledge Economy (Routledge, 2007) and the 3rd edition of Basic Methods of Policy Analysis and Planning (Routledge, 2012), a widely adopted text in urban planning and policy courses.
 She is co-editor of the Handbook of Manufacturing Industries in the World Economy (Edward Elgar, 2015) and Transitions in Regional Economic Development (Routledge, 2018).
-In addition, she has written numerous articles and book chapters.
+In addition, she has written numerous articles and book chapters appearing in venues such as the Cambridge Journal of Regions, Economy, and Society, the Journal of Urban Affairs, Journal of Planning Education and Research, and MIT Technology Review.

-Dr. Clark is the Deputy Editor-in-Chief of the journal Regional Studies and is a Fellow of the American Association of Geographers (AAG) and a Fellow of the Regional Studies Association (RSA).
-She earned her PhD from Cornell University, a master’s degree from the Humphrey School of Public Affairs at the University of Minnesota, and a BA from Wesleyan University.
+Dr. Clark is a Fellow of the American Association of Geographers (AAG) and a Fellow of the Regional Studies Association (RSA).
+She is also the Deputy Editor-in-Chief of the journal Regional Studies.
+She earned her Ph.D. from Cornell University, a MPlan from the Humphrey School of Public Affairs at the University of Minnesota, and a B.A. from Wesleyan University.
+Dr. Clark previously taught at Cornell University and the Georgia Institute of Technology.

 Urban and regional planning